-Sheet piles offer versatility to accommodate various bridge structure requirements, owing to their wide range of section geometries and thicknesses.
+Steel sheet piles offer versatility to accommodate various bridge structure requirements, owing to their wide range of section geometries and thicknesses.
 They excel in challenging driving conditions, capable of penetrating soils with cemented layers and weak rock formation, and are able to provide a considerably higher bearing resistance and stiffness, particularly if combined.

-Regardless of the application, SSPs maintain consistent shape and quality throughout their length, both before and after installation.
-They can be promptly loaded and tested following installation, ensuring reliable performance [24].
+Regardless of the application, steel sheet piles maintain consistent shape and quality throughout their length, both before and after installation.
+They can be promptly loaded and tested following installation, ensuring reliable performance [25].

-Sheet pile abutments are an efficient, sustainable, and cost-effective solution for modern bridge construction.
-Innovative methods like the KES combined with a low carbon footprint sheet pile (EcoSheetPileTM Plus) can ensure that infrastructure development meets current and future challenges.
+Steel sheet pile abutments are an efficient, sustainable, and cost-effective solution for modern bridge construction.
+Innovative methods like the KES combined with a low carbon footprint sheet pile (EcoSheetPile[TM] Plus) can ensure that infrastructure development meets current and future challenges.
 One of the key advantages of steel sections is their ease of dismantling, recovery, and recycling postservice life.
 This ensures that no residual materials are left behind, aligning with principles of the circular economy, and contributing to sustainability efforts.

-Sheet pile abutments are a smart alternative to traditional construction, whenever standing soil needs to be secured, when building below ground water level and whenever the abutment pits need to be protected against flooding.
+Steel sheet pile abutments are a smart alternative to traditional construction, whenever standing soil needs to be secured, when building below ground water level and whenever the abutment pits need to be protected against flooding.

 Composite steel bridges featuring sheet pile abutments stand out as durable structures with minimal maintenance needs and repair requirements.
 Thanks to the implementation of cutting-edge corrosion protection techniques, these bridges boast a design life of up to 100 years without any component replacement.
-The findings from the KIT study underscored the advantages of bridges designed with SSP abutments and composite decks made of steel sections.
+The findings from the KIT study underscored the advantages of bridges designed with sheet pile abutments and composite decks made of steel sections.
 These benefits included:

-- · An 8% reduction in construction costs, - A residual 5% advantage in life-cycle costs over a 100-year period, - A potential reduction of up to 18.5 % in the economic impact of external effects during the structure's service life, - A confirmed reduction of at least 10 % in total construction time for bridges utilizing sheet pile abutments compared to those with temporary shoring. - The environmental impact of the steel sheet pile abutment over the life cycle of the bridge is 36 % lower than for the RC abutment, leading to 12 % lower emissions for the overall bridge structure.
+- An 8% difference in the overall construction costs. - A residual 5 % advantage in life-cycle costs over a 100-year period. - Up to 27 % construction cost savings associated to the impact of external factors during the structure's lifetime. - A confirmed reduction of at least 10 % in total construction time for bridges utilizing sheet pile abutments compared to those with temporary shoring. - The environmental impact of steel sheet pile vs reinforced concrete abutments differ by 36 %, leading to a 12 % difference in the global warming potential of the overall bridge structure.

-The result of the study holistically verifies that, especially for bridges which need to have deep foundations (piled foundations), sheet pile abutments are a viable solution worth being considered during the engineering appraisal.
+The result of the study holistically verifies that, especially for bridges which need to have deep foundations (piled foundations), sheet piles abutments are a viable solution.